yahoo/fluxible/docs/api/Actions.md

  * `payload` - The action payload
  * `done` - A function to be called when the action has been completed

+If the action does not return a promise and takes three parameters, executeAction will wait for the done callback:

 ```js
 module.exports = function myAction(actionContext, payload, done) {
     setTimeout(function () { // simulate async